 The 80s were characterised by rapid expansion of users, traffic and countries on SWIFT.
 In 1980 Hong Kong and Singapore started live operations, and by 1983 more than 1,000 users from 52 countries were using our services; SWIFT processed 46.9 million messages that year.

 The connection of the first central banks in 1983 reinforced SWIFT's position as the common link between all parties in the financial industry.
 In 1987 we extended our messaging services and user base, when we entered the securities market.
 In parallel SWIFT launched a range of complementary services to supplement our core messaging offer, and in 1988 SWIFT set up a dedicated customer support team to better assist and respond to our users.

 During the 80s SWIFT strengthened its coordinating role by organising various forums to address standards, business and operational issues.
 Together with our Sibos conference, these fora became the foundation of our community engagement.

-Driving technological change
+Driving technological change in the 1990s

 In 1991 SWIFT received the Computerworld Smithsonian Information Technology Award in recognition for its role in standardised financial telecommunication.
 In 1992 SWIFT’s Interbank File Transfer went live, and by 1996 SWIFT was carrying over 3 million messages in a single day.
 By the end of the decade, SWIFT had reached new record FIN availability rates at 99.98% and gained recognition for its outstanding reliability.
 With the dawn of the Internet and the subsequent rapid technological change, SWIFT further strengthened its focus on security to ensure maximum certainty and reliability for our users.